Internet addiction disorder: Terminology

 The notion of "Internet addictive disorder" was initially conjured up by Ivan K. Goldberg in 1995 as a joke to parody the complexity and rigidity of the American Psychiatric Association's (APA) Diagnostic and Statistical Manual of Mental Disorders (DSM).
 In his first narration, Internet addictive disorder was described as having the symptoms of "important social or occupational activities that are given up or reduced because of Internet use", "fantasies or dreams about the Internet", and "voluntary or involuntary typing movements of the fingers".

 The definition of Internet addiction disorder has troubled researchers ever since its inception.
-In general, no standardized definition has been provided despite that the phenomenon has received extensive public and scholar recognition.
-Below are some of the commonly used definitions.
+In general, no standardized definition has been provided despite that the phenomenon has received extensive public and scholarly interest.

 In 1998, Jonathan J. Kandell defined Internet addiction as "a psychological dependence on the Internet, regardless of the type of activity once logged on."

-English psychologist Mark D. Griffiths (1998) conceived Internet addiction as a subtype of broader technology addiction, and also a subtype of behavioral addictions.
+English psychologist Mark D. Griffiths, also in 1998, conceived of Internet addiction as a subtype of broader technology addiction, and also a subtype of behavioral addictions.

-In recent years, the validity of the term "Internet addiction" as a single psychological construct has been criticized.
-New empirical evidence is emerging to support this view.
+In recent years, the validity of the term "Internet addiction" as a single psychological construct has been criticized, as new empirical evidence is emerging to support this view.
+Griffiths himself now views "Internet addiction" to be a misnomer, writing "Internet addicts and smartphone addicts are no more addicted to the Internet or their smartphones than alcoholics are addicted to bottles".